Double Oak Savanna

 • Hunting (no permit or reservation required)

 Erbe Grasslands was established in 2007 with an initial 64-acre parcel acquired from the Losenegger family.
 In 2012 and 2022, 36-acre and 40-acre parcels were added; acquired from the Ihm and Goplin families respectively.
-Grants to TPE from the WI State Knowles-Nelson Stewardship Fund and the Dane County Conservation Fund helped make this possible.
+Grants to The Prairie Enthusiasts from the WI State Knowles-Nelson Stewardship Fund and the Dane County Conservation Fund helped make this possible.

 The primary management goal for Erbe Grassland is to recover and maintain as much of the site’s original prairie/savanna ecosystem as is feasible.
 Including habitat for grassland birds and other native animal species associated with treeless grassland ecosystems.

-Although much of the original pasture was unplowed, past grazing disturbance was so severe that relatively little of the original native prairie vegetation remained.
+Although much of the original pasture was unplowed on the site when it was accquired, past grazing disturbance was so severe that relatively little of the original native prairie vegetation remained.
 A survey at the time of acquisition revealed only 34 native prairie species in low abundance.
 Additional prairie vegetation has since been seeded into the pasture sod and all the cropland has been planted to prairie.
 The prairie is well on its way to recovery.
 However, it will likely take a century or more before it is fully recovered to is original state.

 Feist Prairie